Nissan Fuga: First generation (Y50; 2004)

-In markets outside Japan it is sold as the second-generation Infiniti M (M35/45).
+The export version sold as the second-generation Infiniti M (M35/45).
 The Infiniti M became the flagship of the Infiniti luxury division after the 2006 model year, as the Infiniti Q (the Cima's counterpart in certain markets) was discontinued.
 However the Cima would remain in production for the Japanese domestic market and it is 2 in longer than the Fuga which slots below it in the lineup.

 The Fuga is also used as an uplevel taxi in Japan.

-Mitsuoka Motors, a small Japanese automobile company, uses the Nissan Fuga as a base for their Galue-III luxury sedan which has been produced since 2005.
+Mitsuoka Motors, a small Japanese automobile company, uses the Nissan Fuga as a base for their Galue-III luxury sedan which has been produced since 2005 until 2010.

 Equipment

 Aluminium is used in the body, hood, trunk lid and door internal structure to reduce weight.
 The front suspension uses a double wishbone setup, also to reduce unsprung weight, and to improve vehicle handling.
 This type of suspension was previously used on the Cedric/Gloria until 1983, when that platform began to use MacPherson struts for the front suspension, but still uses the multilink rear suspension which was introduced on the Cedric/Gloria in 1979.
 The Fuga uses aluminum alloy extensively in both the front and rear suspension components.

 The GT sports package includes Nissan's 4WS version of HICAS to improve stability and handling, taking advantage of the 53:47 weight distribution.

 A driver aid system used in Japan, called Distance Control Assistance, pushes the gas pedal against the foot when the DVD navigation with GPS determines that an unsafe speed is being maintained.
 If the Autonomous cruise control system is being used, the Distance Control Assistance will reduce speed automatically, and will warn the driver that an adjustment is being made with an audible bell sound.